Boydbueno/blockchain-prototype1/README.md

 But you can also run your own node and select it in MetaMask.
 Just make sure you deploy the contract `contracts/basicCrowdfunding.sol` yourself and update the address accordingly in `src/components/Home.vue:37`

-The best option is probably to use [ganache](http://truffleframework.com/ganache/).
+The best option is probably to use ganache: (http://truffleframework.com/ganache/).
 But this has not been tested with this prototype.

 ### Using testrpc as test node